MozillaHU/hackerlounge/WORKSHOPS.md

 ## Workshop format

-The conference is a single-track conference, with 40-minute talks & 20 minute breaks.
-This leaves self-contained 1-hour "blocks" in which workshops will be happenning at the Hackerlounge, in parallel with the talks at the main stage.
+The conference is a single-track conference, with blocks of 30-minute talks & short breaks in-between.
+This leaves self-contained ~1-hour "blocks" in which workshops will be happenning at the Hackerlounge, in parallel with the talks at the main stage.

-Every workshop starts 5-10 minutes into the break with a short, ~10-minute "lightning talk" intro to the subject of the upcoming session.
-Mentors of the sessions will be mozillians, speakers or attendees of the conference - basically anyone can do a workshop, as long as:
+Every workshop starts ~10 minutes before the end of the break with a quick _"lightning talk"_ intro on the subject of the upcoming session.
+Mentors of the sessions can be mozillians, speakers or attendees of the conference - basically anyone can do a workshop, as long as:
-* the topic is in line with Mozilla Values
+* the topic is in line with [Mozilla Values](https://www.mozilla.org/mission/)
-* the mentor has valid means of getting into the conference the day of their workshop (speaker, ticket, invite etc.)
+* the mentor has valid means of getting into the conference on the day of their session (speaker, ticket, invite etc.)
 * the mentor has pre-arranged a timeslot with the Hackerlounge organizers, and appears on the [Schedule](#Schedule)

 Every type and kind of workshop/session is welcome, not just technical talks, we especially encourage mentors to apply for community, mental health, diversity and open-source related sessions!